spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v7/responsive-images/getting-started-with-responsive-images.md

 ### Displaying responsive images

-To display a reponsive image simply output a `Media` object in a blade view.
+To display a responsive image simply output a `Media` object in a blade view.

 ```html
 {{-- in a Blade view --}}